Markov selections and Feller properties of nonlinear diffusions: Main Results

 \end{theorem}

-The Feller selection principle from Theorem \ref{theo: Feller selection} immediately implies the \(C_b, C_0\) and strong \(\usc_b\)--Feller properties of the nonlinear semigroup \((T_t)_{t \in \mathbb{R}_+}\).
+The Feller selection principle from Theorem \ref{theo: Feller selection} immediately implies the \(C_0\) and (uniform) strong \(\usc_b\)--Feller properties of the sublinear Markovian semigroup \((T_t)_{t \in \mathbb{R}_+}\), i.e., it proves Theorem~\ref{thm: new very main} (iii) and (iv).

 \begin{remark} We highlight the following interesting observation: continuity and linear growth conditions on \(b\) and \(a\) suffice to get the \(\usc_b\)--Feller property in the nonlinear setting but these assumptions do not suffice to select a \( \usc_b\)--Feller family (equivalently, a \(C_b\)--Feller family by Remark~\ref{rem: schilling}), see \cite[Exercise~12.4.2]{SV} for a counterexample.
-In particular, the counterexample shows that the Theorem~\ref{theo: Feller selection} \emph{fails} without the ellipticity assumption on~\(a\). \end{remark}
+In particular, the counterexample shows that Theorem~\ref{theo: Feller selection} \emph{fails} without the ellipticity assumption on~\(a\). \end{remark}

 It turns out that for some classes of input functions \(\psi\) it is possible to select (via an explicit construction) a (time homogeneous) strong Feller family which is \emph{uniform} in \(\psi\) and \(t\).
 Such a uniform selection principle can be viewed as a \emph{linearization} of the sublinear expectation~\(\mathcal{E}\).
-We discuss this topic in Section \ref{subsec: linearization} below.
+We discuss this topic in Section~\ref{subsec: linearization} below.

 Next, we comment on the proof of the \(\usc_b\)--Feller property.
-Recall that for this part of Theorem~\ref{thm: new very main} we do not impose the ellipticity assumption.
+Recall that for this part of Theorem~\ref{thm: new very main} we do not impose local Lipschitz or ellipticity assumptions.
 In our proof we use general theory of correspondences which, from our point of view, provides a rather simple presentation of the argument.
 More precisely, since

 the \(\usc_b\)--Feller property follows from Berge's maximum theorem once the correspondence \(x \mapsto \cR (x)\) is upper hemicontinuous with compact values.
 We have the following general result:

 \begin{theorem} Suppose that the Conditions \ref{cond: convexity}, \ref{cond: LG} and \ref{cond: continuity} hold.
 Then, the correspondence \( x \mapsto \cR (x) \) is upper hemicontinuous with compact values. \end{theorem}